jorgecarleitao/public-contracts/docs/introduction.rst

 This place documents the backend of our website_.

-The website provides a consistent and homogeneous way to have complete access to three distinct portuguese databases:
+This backend provides a consistent and homogeneous way to have complete access to three distinct portuguese databases:

 - Public procurements (Base_)
 - MPs and parliament procedures (parliament_)
 - Law (law_)

-We build and maintain an open source website and API for querying the these databases.
+We build and maintain an open source website and API for querying these databases.
 Specifically, this project consists on the following components:

 - A database in mysql and driven by Django ORM, remotely accessible.